apro89/qa-interview-exercise/TEST.md

 * Pushing the automation code to a GitHub repository.

-* Creation of a comprehensive README file explaining the test scenarios, how to execute the test, including the libraries and dependencies used.

 ## Task 2: Functional API Testing on Manage Notes API
 Create automated test scripts to verify the Manage Notes API is working correctly using Cucumber, Playwright and TypeScript.